Before running to buy the latest Dolphin pool cleaner, there are a couple of basic things you should learn about pool maintenance.

 == > Weekly Servicing

 You can learn all you need to learn more about pool chemistry and how to keep your pool in good condition on the internet.

-Still, a lot of individuals prefer to have someone else do their pool’s servicing for that.
-If that’s you, you can expect to pay about $75 to $90 a week for the servicing.
+Still, a great deal of people choose to have another person do their pool’s servicing for that.
+If that’s you, you can anticipate to pay about $75 to $90 a week for the servicing.
 This includes the cost of all the chemicals.

 == > Replastering